HumbleSoftware/js-imagediff/README.md

 * Added NPM/node.js support.
 * Added command line interface for `equal` and `diff` methods.
 * Added `imageDataToPNG` method for node environments.
+* Added tolerance to handle lossy formats and provide option for acceptable difference.

 <h3>1.0.2</h3>
 * Added optional width / height parameters to `createCanvas` for symmetry with `createImageData`.